List of English women's football champions

 The English women's football champions are the winners of the highest national league in women's football in England.
-From 1991 this was the WFA National League/FA Women's Premier League, and since 2011 the FA Women's Super League.
+From 1991 this was the WFA National League/FA Women's Premier League, and since 2011 the Women's Super League.

 First champions

 Early 20th century

 The codification of professional men's football by the Football Association in 1885 and the Football League in 1888 did not coincide with similar measures for the women's teams who were playing in those years.
 Clubs such as the British Ladies' Football Club (founded in 1895) mainly competed in friendly matches and national tours with some success.

 Women's football had a resurgence in popularity and attendances around the country during and after the First World War.
 During the 1920–21 season, the Dick, Kerr Ladies F.C. toured Great Britain and won 58 matches out of 59 played, with one draw.

 Stoke Ladies F.C. were the first known winners of a women's national knockout tournament in 1922, the English Ladies Football Association Challenge Cup, played under an effective ban on women's football by the FA.
 The renamed Dick, Kerr team, Preston Ladies, faced Edinburgh for a (British) cup named the Ladies' Football World Championship, on at least two occasions in the 1930s.
 Preston won in 1937 by a 5–1 score, but the trophy went to Scotland in 1939, when Edinburgh won the title, beating Preston 5–2 in an apparently longer club competition.